mutantrobbyk/hoc-mini/README.md

 - Inside the HOCs folder, create the following file:
   - withForm.js
-- Create a function `withForm` that takes in a component as it's parameter and returns a class component.
+- Create a function `withForm` that takes in a component as it's parameter `WrappedComponent` and returns a class component.
 We will need to import `React` and `Component` since we are returning a class component.
 - Let's give this class component a name `WithForm`.
 - `WithFrom` will have the following 3 methods:
   - handleChange